Ahead of voting on new map, Nepal’s Army chief inspects border post near Kalapani

 New Delhi, June 18: A day before the voting on the new map on Wednesday, Nepal's Army Chief General Purna Chandra Thapa inspected a new security post at Changru near Kalapani on Wednesday.

 A boundary row has been sparked off after Nepal staked a claim to Kalapani, Lipulekh and Limpiyadhura in the Indian state of Uttarakhand.
-The General was accompanied by Shailendra Khanl, the Chief of the Armed Police Force that guards the Nepal border.
+The General was accompanied by Shailendra Khanal, the Chief of the Armed Police Force that guards the Nepal border.

 Pause map, let us talk, India to Nepal